pinheirochagas/mac_ai/guides/1_setup_python_and_git.md

 - **Windows/Linux**: Follow the Git installation guide for your operating system from [Git's official website](https://git-scm.com/downloads).
   - This website provides detailed instructions for downloading and installing Git on Windows and Linux systems.

-### 2. Setting Up GitHub
+### 2. Requesting a GitHub Enterprise Account
+- **What is GitHub?**
-- GitHub is a platform for hosting and collaborating on Git repositories.
+  - GitHub is a platform for version control and collaboration, used to host and manage code repositories.
-- If you don't have a GitHub account, create one at [github.com/join](https://github.com/join).

-### 3. Requesting a GitHub Enterprise Account
 - **Why Choose GitHub Enterprise?**
   - GitHub Enterprise is a more secure option than a personal GitHub account, especially for handling sensitive or proprietary information.
 It offers enhanced security features, including better control over access and more robust monitoring capabilities.
   - For UCSF-related projects, it is recommended to use a UCSF GitHub Enterprise account to ensure compliance with institutional policies and data protection standards.